The idea of a work-life balance is and always has been a myth — at least for employees of large management consulting firms.

 Super boutiques aren’t about delivering a work-life balance.
 In fact, they’re smashing that myth, focusing instead on providing an atmosphere that delivers a better quality of life by making employees’ jobs more meaningful.
 Here are three ways they’re doing it.

-They Let Consultants Get Their Hands Dirty
+Super Boutique Consulting Firms Let Consultants Get Their Hands Dirty

 When we think of a traditional consulting model, we tend to think in Mad Men-esque terms.
 Picture a person in a suit standing at the head of a conference table, whiteboard at the ready, laying out a strategy for what clients should do next.